kinsta/hello-world-jekyll/readme.md

 ## Dependency Management

-During the deployment process, Kinsta will automatically install dependencies defined in your `package.json` file.
+During the deployment process, Kinsta will automatically install dependencies defined in your `Gemfile` file.

 ## Web Server Setup